 Color: Lime green foliage with red tips, white flowers

 - A bonsai specimen makes a sophisticated focal point in a living room or bedroom.
-Plant in a decorative pot that matches the decor.

 - Plant several small specimens in miniature ceramic pots of differing bright colors and display side by side on a shelf for a chic modern look.